nasa/cumulus/docs/data-cookbooks/browse-generation.md

 ### Generating/updating CMR metadata

 If you do not already have a CMR file in the granules list, you will need to generate one for valid export.
-This example's processing script generates and adds it to the ```FilesToGranules``` file list via the payload  but it can be present in the InputGranules from the DiscoverGranules step as well if you'd prefer to pre-generate it.
+This example's processing script generates and adds it to the ```FilesToGranules``` file list via the payload  but it can be present in the InputGranules from the DiscoverGranules task as well if you'd prefer to pre-generate it.

-Both downstream steps ```MoveGranules``` and ```CmrStep``` expect a valid CMR file to be available if you want to export to CMR.
+Both downstream tasks ```MoveGranules``` and ```PostToCmr``` expect a valid CMR file to be available if you want to export to CMR.

-### Expected Outputs for processing step/steps
+### Expected Outputs for processing task/tasks

 In the above example, the critical portion of the output to ```FilesToGranules``` is the payload and meta.input_granules.

-In the example provided, the processing step is setup to return an object with the keys "files" and "granules".
+In the example provided, the processing task is setup to return an object with the keys "files" and "granules".
 In the cumulus_message configuration, the outputs are mapped in the configuration to the payload, granules to meta.input_granules:

 ```
             - source: '{$.granules}'